Manacord/shaggy-docs/docs/getting-started.md

 You can set the welcome message that would be sent in the set channel using `/settings welcome enable`.

 + ### Prefix
-By default, Joink responds to `m?` *(In rare cases)* prefixes as well as `/` slash commands.
+By default, Shaggy responds to `m?` *(In rare cases)* prefixes as well as `/` slash commands.

-This is far from everything Joink has to offer but at this point you will have set up the crucial things that you can set up.
+This is far from everything Shaggy has to offer but at this point you will have set up the crucial things that you can set up.

 ## FAQ